Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Annular superconductors in three dimensions

-where $U_i(x) =e^{iaeA_i(x)}$, and the $\Delta^+$ denote finite differences.
-Note that $\phi$ is only defined in a 2-dimensional superconducting film region; $\dot{\Pi}$ and $\dot{A}_i$ are coupled in a gauge-invariant manner to Gaussian white noise with strength $\eta$.
-We will take $e=0.1$ and $b=0.1$, meaning we are simulating a type II superconductor with $\kappa = \sqrt{\lambda}/e \approx 3.2$.
-Periodic boundary conditions are used.
-The quench protocol is the same as for the 1D simulations, meaning $\epsilon(t)$ is of the form given in Eq.~(\ref{eq:quench}).

-Here, we first sought to see if the exponential falloff in trapping probability predicted above by 1D simulations persisted for the more realistic theory of 2D rings in three dimensions.
-We had in mind the possibility of exponent doubling, suggested earlier \cite{monaco2009}.
-In Figure~\ref{fig:volexpsup}, we show the crossover from KZ behaviour to exponential damping as a function of the combination $\tau_Q/C^4$, for both the 1D and 3D systems discussed above.

-Exhibiting universal behaviour of the form (\ref{uni}), the 3D data are represented by red crosses superimposed on 1D data for a variety of ring circumferences $C$.
-If we were to plot the same data on log-linear axes we would see that the collapse in probabilities is exponential (as we saw in 1D in \cite{weir2011}).
-However, while there is complete agreement for large annuli the different exponential damping for small annuli is dimension dependent.
-This is perhaps not surprising because of the differences between the 1D expression Eq.~(\ref{napprox}) and the 2D expression (\ref{C2}) on substituting Eq.~(\ref{JTF}) for $f(r)$, even though the annulus is not particularly wide \cite{kav}.
+We first sought to see if the exponential falloff in trapping probability predicted above by 1D simulations was the same for the more realistic theory of 2D rings in three dimensions.
+In Fig.~\ref{fig:volexpsup}, we show the crossover from KZ behaviour to exponential damping as a function of the combination $\tau_Q/C^4$, for both the 1D and 3D systems discussed above.
+While there is complete agreement for large annuli the exponential damping for small annuli is dimension dependent.
+This is perhaps because of the differences between the 1D expression Eq.~(\ref{napprox}) and the 2D equivalent (\ref{C2}), on substituting Eq.~(\ref{JTF}) for $f(r)$, even though the annulus is not particularly wide~\cite{kav}.
 As we would have anticipated, this difference is insensitive to self-coupling strength, as we have checked (but not displayed).

-Further, in Ref.~\cite{weir2012}, differing aspect ratios were tried for the central hole for the same perimeter, ranging from a square to an elongated 5:1 rectangle, but no deviation from perimeter law behaviour (\ref{xibar}) was detected, leading us to ignore the HR mechanism, whose contribution does not obey a perimeter law.